-The Young People’s Human Rights Medal is awarded to an individual who is under the age of 25 years (on 30 September 2015) and who has made an outstanding contribution to advancing human rights in Australia.
+The Young People’s Human Rights Medal is awarded to an individual under the age of 25 years (on 30 September 2019) and who has made an outstanding contribution to advancing human rights in Australia.

 The Law Award is awarded to an individual or an organisation with a track record in promoting and advancing human rights in Australia through the practice of law.

-The Business Award is awarded to a corporation that has made a practical and/or policy commitment to the promotion and advancement of human rights in the Australian community.
+The Business Award is awarded to a corporation that has made a practical and/or policy commitment to the promotion and advancement of human rights in Australia.

-The Tony Fitzgerald Memorial Community Award is awarded to a person or not-for-profit community-based organisation with a track record in promoting and advancing human rights in the Australian community on a not-for-profit basis.
+The Tony Fitzgerald Memorial Award is awarded to an individual who has a track record in promoting and advancing human rights in the Australian community on a not-for-profit basis.

 The Media Award is awarded for any published work in the media which has been broadcast in Australia.
 This can include television and radio programs, documentaries, and print and online articles.

 The judging process will be overseen by a judging panel made up of people from relevant sections of the Australian Human Rights Commission, and at least one independent representative from either the community, government or business.

 The judging panel's decision is final and no correspondence will be entered into.